SimonJMurphy/Project-Dynamite/README.md

 Typical usage:

-    kepler -c catalogue data/input/observation_index.txt
+    kepler -c catalogue data/input/wg4_observation_index.txt

 By default, Catalogue Maker reads the input file as a list of comma separated values, rather than values separated by spaces, because this is the typical format of observation indexes when downloaded through kasoc.
 It is assumed that the table has nine columns, containing: (left to right) kic\_number, cadence, season, magnitude, Teff, radius, log g, metallicity and contamination.
 If this is not the case, line 28 of catalogue_maker.rb will need to be changed according to the contents of the index.

-For each observation cycle listed in the observation index, there must be a light curve and the correct number of fourier plots (one for long cadence, two for short) in the folder CATALOGUE\_IMAGES\_PATH (line 14).
+For each observation cycle listed in the observation index, there must be a light curve and the correct number of fourier plots (one for long cadence, two for short) in the folder CATALOGUE\_IMAGES\_PATH (line 14), e.g. data/output/wg4\_catalogue\_images.

 The catalogue created is in pdf format, with one observation cycle per page.
 Catalogue Maker sorts the observation index by kic number and then by season so that the pages are in a sensible order.
+The path and filename of the catalogue produced is data/output/catalogue.pdf.

 ### Appender